akiran/react-slick/README.md

 This project was forked to allow for added features developed by Condé Nast engineering.

 ### Goal:
-Remove the need for this fork and have said featured adapted into react-slick core.
+Remove the need for this fork and have said features adapted into react-slick core.

 ### Added Features: